Best Street Legal Enduro Motorcycle We Review 5 Great Choices

 All the bikes listed here come street legally ready from the factory and will generally require only registration and licensing.
 It is always best to check with your local authorities for precise information.

-Street Legal Enduro Bikes: The Best of Breed
+5 Best Street Legal Enduro Motorcycles: The Best of Breed

-Determining what makes a street-legal bike enduro capable depends on how much time you intend to spend offroad and in what specific terrain.
-For example, a single-track mountainous offroad road can be considered truly enduro.
+Determining what makes a street-legal bike enduro capable depends on how much time you intend to spend off-road and in what specific terrain.
+For instance, a single-track mountainous off-road road can be considered truly enduro.

-In addition, some bikes are better suited for primarily on-road.
-This on/offroad split could be classified as 80:20, 20:80, or 50:50, depending on the amount of time spent on either.
-Bike manufacturers use different naming conventions to denote these classifications, such as Trail, MX, Enduro, Adventure, and Dual Sport bikes.
+In addition some bikes are better suited for primarily on-road use.
+This on/off-road split could be classified as 80:20, 20:80, or 50:50, depending on the amount of time spent on either surface.
+Bike manufacturers use different naming conventions to denote these classifications, such as trail, motocross, enduro, adventure, and dual sport bikes.

-For this article, we will stick to bikes that could be equally comfortable on any type of road surface, emphasizing excellent offroad capabilities.
+For this article, I will focus on bikes that could be equally comfortable on any type of road surface, emphasizing excellent off-road capabilities.

 1. KTM 350 EXC-F